-III.
-Establishment and Implementation of Procedure Count ne County Manager, in consultation with the Chief Human Resources Officer and the ty Attorney, is authorized to establish and modify, as needed, a procedure for menting this policy.
+The County Manager, in consultation with the Chief Human Resources Officer and the County Attorney, is authorized to establish and modify, as needed, a procedure for implementing this policy.

 SUBJECT: NO SMOKING

 I. Overview

 For purposes of the No Smoking policy, smoking includes lighting, smoking or carrying a lighted cigarette, cigar or pipe and the use of any electronic smoking device.
 This list is illustrative only and not exhaustive.